pykale/pykale/examples/landmark_uncertainty/README.md

  To use your own data, you can simply change the paths in DATASET, as shown in the examples.

 ### Quick Tips:
-- To display rather than save figures set OUTPUT.SAVE_FIGURES: False in the .yaml file.
+- To display rather than save figures set `OUTPUT.SAVE_FIGURES`: `False` in the .yaml file.
-- To compare results for different numbers of Quantile Bins, check out the documentation below for PIPELINE.NUM_QUANTILE_BINS
+- To compare results for different numbers of Quantile Bins, check out the documentation below for `PIPELINE.NUM_QUANTILE_BINS`
-- If test error is not available, set DATASET.TEST_ERROR_AVAILABLE: False in the .yaml file.
+- If test error is not available, set `DATASET.TEST_ERROR_AVAILABLE`: False in the .yaml file.
-- Check out the BOXPLOT options to turn on/off visualizations of all landmarks on the box plots and adjust error limits.
+- Check out the `BOXPLOT` options to turn on/off visualizations of all landmarks on the box plots and adjust error limits.

 The configuration options are broken into a few sections:
 - A) [Dataset](#a-dataset) - options related to the dataset.